Davra Storms MQ

 An early M2M developer would have had probably only to contend with maybe three key elements of an overall M2M solution:

-- Devices: Consideration of the capabilities of an individual device, in terms of operating environment, use cases, sensing, actuating, processing and human interface capabilities.
+Devices: Consideration of the capabilities of an individual device, in terms of the operating environment, use cases, sensing, actuating, processing and human interface capabilities.

-- Application Development.
-IoT Application Platforms should offer sophisticated tools to create business rules and integrate to business processes.
+• Application Development.
+IoT Application Platforms should offer sophisticated tools to create business rules and integrate into business processes.
 Crucially, IoT Application Platforms must offer support for Big Data analytics and complex event processing, necessitating a tightly and robustly defined data model.

 • Scalability.
 IoT Application Platforms potentially could be highly scalable, and able to handle huge volumes of any (and all) of: users, event volumes and backend processing events.
 Many event management tasks will be real-time (or so near real-time as to be more efficiently processed as if they were), and so code produced by IoT Application Platforms must be highly efficient.

-Derek: I live in Hong Kong, a Vertical City of 7 million people.
+I live in Hong Kong, a Vertical City of 7 million people.
 Smart Metering or Connected Buses are not an issue, very few drive a car, so OTT Players sending targeted messages to my i-Drive in my BMW 7 Series is not a benefit or a reality.
 People are concerned about Pollution, Food & Water Security, Health of their families and an aging population.
-So This Society here, a very Smart Phone Tech Savvy society want a healthier future.
-I feel that Hong Kong is a great test bed and barometer to try and develop new M2M/IoT Platforms and solutions.
+So This Society here, a very smartphone tech-savvy society wants a healthier future.
+I feel that Hong Kong is a great testbed and barometer to try and develop new M2M/IoT Platforms and solutions.